 Here at EventGeek, we like to hang out with event managers, especially in-person at live events.
 (Shocking - we know.)
 So when an event pulled together the leaders, movers and shakers of the trade show industry, naturally, we had to be there!

-More than 5,000 trade show marketers and experts came to ExhibitorLive 2019 a few weeks ago in Las Vegas (where else?) to learn and connect with each other about best practices and new technologies in the exhibitions industry.
+More than 5,000 trade show marketers and experts came to the Super Bowl of Events ExhibitorLive 2019 a few weeks ago in Las Vegas (where else?) to learn and connect with each other about best practices and new technologies in the exhibitions industry.